abhinavkale-dev/Custom-TCP-server-Go/README.md

 # 🖧 Simple TCP Server in Go

-Welcome to the **Simple TCP Server**, a lightweight and concurrent TCP server built with Go!
+Welcome to the **Custom TCP Server**, a lightweight and concurrent TCP server built with Go!
 It listens for incoming connections, receives messages from clients, and logs them along with the sender's IP address.
 Perfect for learning or lightweight communication between systems.

 ---